tkonopka/pan-ontology-ml/README.md

 ## Setup

-This repository can be used to perform an analysis from scratch, or in conjunction with a prepared dataset available at [zenodo]().
+This repository can be used to perform an analysis from scratch, or in conjunction with a prepared dataset.

 ### Analysis from scratch

 After cloning the analysis repository, set up the following files and directories.

- - `crossmap` script - bash script that executes the [crossma](https://github.com/tkonopka/crossmap) program.
+ - `crossmap` script - bash script that executes the [crossmap](https://github.com/tkonopka/crossmap) program.
  - `crossprep` script - bash script that executes the [crossprep](https://github.com/tkonopka/crossmap/tree/master/crossprep) python utility.
  - `data` directory - a directory that will hold data files and processed items.
  - a mongodb database compatible with